spaconference/spa-website/README.md

 If you want to add a brand new page, you just need to add it, and add it to the menu if appropriate.

+## How to handle internal navigation

+The Lead a session pages have internal navigation.
+Follow the pattern in [_includes/lead-a-session-nav.html](_includes/lead-a-session-nav.html) to add or remove pages from the internal navigation.
+Make sure new pages have `has-nav: lead-a-session` in the yaml front matter.
+(See for example [lead-a-session.md](/lead-a-session.md).)

 ## If a page is no longer needed

 When a page has passed its time, DO NOT REMOVE IT, but comment it out in the menu if it appears.
 For example, the lead a session page will no longer be used after the CFP has closed, but should not become a 404; instead, update it to say the CFP has closed and remove it from the menu.